-Setting up the Māori keyboard on your Windows computer
+Setting up the Māori keyboard on a Windows computer

 Windows 7, 8

-To switch languages quickly, in your system tray (bottom right-hand corner of your screen), there should be a MR sign which indicates your system default input language.
-Click on it to see the options and select the language you are wanting to switch to.
+To switch languages quickly, in the system tray (bottom right–hand corner of the screen), there should be a MR sign which indicates the system default input language.
+Click on it to see the options and select the language you want to switch to.

 Windows 10

-- Click on the keyboard you are wanting to use e.g., English (New Zealand) Māori keyboard.
+8. Click on the keyboard you want to use i.e. English (New Zealand) Māori keyboard.

-Setting up the Māori keyboard on your macOS computer
+Setting up the Māori keyboard on a macOS computer

 macOS versions higher than 10.8 also feature the Character Accent Menu that allows you to hold down a key as you are typing and after a moment a list of different accented characters will appear with numbers below.
 You then type the number of the character you wish to use.